Chinuaoku/Google-Cybersecurity-Professional-Certificate/Google Cybersecurity Portfolio/Conducting a Security Audit/README.md

 I was entrusted with the responsibility of reviewing the IT manager's scope, objectives, and risk assessment, followed by the execution of an internal audit to complete a thorough controls assessment and compliance checklist.

-To move ahead, I collaborated with the IT manager to considere and establish the elements of the internal audit.
+To move ahead, I collaborated with the IT manager to consider and establish the elements of the internal audit.
 It included establishing the scope and goals of the audit, conducting a risk assessment of the organization's assets, completing a controls assessment, assessing compliance, and communicating results to stakeholders.

 **Audit Scope**:
 The IT audit assessed current user permissions, implemented controls, procedures and protocols, and compliance level.